INTERVIEW

 What inspired you to write the novel?

-Glen Craney: As far-fetched as it sounds, the story found me.
-One night, I awoke from a vivid dream of a robed priestess walking atop a mountain strewn with the ruins of a castle.
-The word “Crusade” kept repeating in my ear and crosses began sprouting around the priestess’s feet as if to indicate the location of graves.
-But these were no ordinary crosses; they shifted between having two and three horizontal beams.
-The priestess, surrounded by dazzling sunlight, walked toward me with beckoning arms and said, “Peace, child, let the Light.”
-The dream ended with the word “Mallorca” flashing below the scene.
+Glen Craney: The story found me.
+I awoke one night from a vivid dream of a robed holy woman walking amid the ruins of a mountain castle.
+The word “Crusade” repeated in my ear and crosses began sprouting around the woman's feet as if to indicate the locations of lost graves.
+These were no ordinary crosses, but shifted between possessing two and three horizontal beams.
+Surrounded by a dazzling sunlight, the woman beckoned me with opened arms and said, “Peace, child, let the Light.”
+The dream ended with the word “Mallorca” flashing below this scene.

-Glen Craney: I suspect such inexplicable inspirations happen to more writers than care to admit it.
-The next morning, I hurried to the library and discovered that the medieval papacy had adopted the triple cross as its insignia for reasons still shrouded in mystery.
-Perhaps it had to do with the Trinity, but I came across an estoric work called Meditations on the Tarot that said the triple cross symbolized respiration between the angelic and earthly realms.
-One who carries it is deemed the gatekeeper of spiritual ascent and descent.
+Glen Craney: I suspect such strange inspirations happen to more writers than care to admit it.
+The next morning, I hurried to the library and discovered that the medieval papacy adopted the triple cross for reasons that remain shrouded in mystery.
+Perhaps it had something to do with the Trinity, but I came across an esoteric work titled Meditations on the Tarot that said the triple cross symbolized respiration between the angelic and earthly realms.
+One who carries this cross is deemed to be the gatekeeper for spiritual ascent and descent.

 Continued on Page 2